-Outside combustion air can be brought directly to the heater by a 6" diameter duct less than 50 ft. long or equivalent (see table in Section 14.0).
-This is attached to the 6" diameter starting collar.
-The starting collar is fitted to the top of the control box cabinet after first removing and discarding the perforated cover and installing an adapter plate (Part #42783000).
-Alternately the combustion air can be brought from the side, after replacing the solid cover panel on the side with an adapter plate, and replacing the perforated cover panel on the top with the solid cover panel from the side.
+Outside combustion air can be brought directly to the heater by a 4" diameter duct less than 50 ft. long or equivalent (see table in Section 14.0) based on selected model and heat exchanger lengths).
+This is attached to the 4" diameter starting collar.
+The starting collar is fitted to the top of the control box cabinet after first removing and discarding the perforated cover.
 An approved vent cap must be placed directly on the end of the outside combustion air inlet pipe.
 The combustion air inlet should be not less than 3 ft.
 (0.9m), either vertically or horizontally, from the flue vent termination.
 The air intake terminal must be located not less than 1 ft.
 (30cm) above grade.
 It is good installation practice to supply combustion air from the same pressure zone as the vent outlet.
 Avoid bringing combustion air to the heater from an attic space.
 There is no guarantee that adequate combustion air will be supplied.